nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 <img src="images/access_structured/Uncategorised_Return.png" alt="Uncategorised Data Returned FHIR profiles" style="max-width:70%;max-height:70%;">
 </center>

+### Duplicate Returned Profiles ###

+Where the same instance of a profile is returned from multiple query responses (for example a medication is returned as part of the medication search and the consultation search), it will only be included once in the response message.

 ## Search ##

 The GP Connect API allows the consumer system to specify what data it requires from the provider system about a specified patient.